-1. Personal Possession: Fee is for each wild animal held.

-a.
-Canids (includes wolves, jackals, dingos, maned wolves, dholes, African hunting dogs or hybrids thereof) - \$75.00.

-b.
-Primates (includes gorillas, chimpanzees, orangutans, gibbons, siamangs, macaques, and baboons) - \$150.00.

-c.
-Ursids (includes all species of bears) - \$200.00.

-d.
-Felids (includes lions, tigers, cheetahs, jaguars, leopards, cougars, snow leopards, clouded leopards or hybrids thereof) - \$300.00.

-e.
-All species listed below - \$300.00
+- 2. Personal Possession: Fee is for each wild animal held. - a.
+Canids (includes wolves, jackals, dingos, maned wolves, dholes, African hunting dogs or hybrids thereof) \$75.00. - b.
+Primates (includes gorillas, chimpanzees, orangutans, gibbons, siamangs, macaques, and baboons) \$150.00. - c.
+Ursids (includes all species of bears) \$200.00. - d.
+Felids (includes lions, tigers, cheetahs, jaguars, leopards, cougars, snow leopards, clouded leopards or hybrids thereof) \$300.00. - e.
+All species listed below \$300.00 - i.
+Wolverines - ii. hyenas

-i.
-Wolverines

-ii. hyenas

-iii. elephants
+- iii. elephants

-iv. rhinoceroses
+- iv. rhinoceroses

-v. hippopotamuses, and
+- v. hippopotamuses, and

-vi.
+- vi.
 African buffalo.

-2. Exhibitor: \$100.00 for a period not to exceed 30 days, or \$300.00 for a period not to exceed 1 year.
+- 3. Exhibitor: \$100.00 for a period not to exceed 30 days, or \$300.00 for a period not to exceed 1 year.

-3. Fee Exempt: Public zoos, university research facilities, governmental agencies, rehabilitation/sanctuary facilities, and other facilities, as defined above, may be exempted from having a permit if the exemption is approved by the Commission.
+- 4. Fee Exempt: Public zoos, university research facilities, governmental agencies, rehabilitation/sanctuary facilities, and other facilities, as defined above, may be exempted from having a permit if the exemption is approved by the Commission.

+- 5. Transportation: Any person transporting animals inherently dangerous to humans through the state must obtain a permit prior to the transportation.